Armed Forces Day: Thailand

 Thailand honours the Royal Thai Armed Forces on 18 January, Royal Thai Armed Forces Day.
-The RTAF honors on that day the anniversary of the victory won by the King Naresuan in the epic Yuddhahatthi or Elephant Battle against Mingyi Swa (grandson of Bayinnaung) in 1592 at Nong Sarai, Suphanburi.
+The RTAF honors on that day the anniversary of the victory won by the King Naresuan in the legendary elephant duel against Mingyi Swa (grandson of Bayinnaung) in 1592 at Nong Sarai, Suphanburi.
 This is honored with massive military parades in various parts of the country.
 The main celebrations are in Bangkok and on behalf of the Royal Family of Thailand, the Chief of Defence Forces takes the salute on this day's parade.
 In 2020, King Vajiralongkorn, as Chief of the Armed Forces, attended the Armed Forces Day parade for the very first time.

 Singapore

 In Singapore, Singapore Armed Forces Day falls on 1 July each year.
 The practice began in 1969, just several years after Singapore separated from Malaysia to become a sovereign nation.
 The day is marked by a parade and a re-affirmation of the pledge of loyalty by all members of the Singapore Armed Forces on parade in a Trooping the Colour like event.
 Each year, a minute of silence is observed to pay tribute to the servicemen.
 On that day, the outgoing colour bearer of the Singapore Army hands over the State Colour of the Army to a new colour bearer from the Army's Best Combat Unit of the year.
 The President of Singapore gives a holiday address to the SAF and the nation.
 Since 1987, rededication ceremonies have been held across the country so that employers can pledge their support for SAF.